CyberAMS/CarND-Path-Planning-Project/README.md

 	// get vehicles in front of own vehicle in intended lane vehicles_ahead = this->Ahead(map, vehicles, trajectory.Get_intended_lane());

-	// determine vehicle directly in front of own vehicle ...
+	// determine vehicle and minimum distance directly in front of own vehicle ...

 	// calculate desired distance to vehicle in front of own vehicle in intended lane